olli991/mib-std2-pq-zr-toolbox/README.md

 # MIB STD2 Toolbox
-⚠️ **Currently is working only on MIB STD2 PQ/ZR Technisat/Preh and is NOT COMPATIBLE with MIB2 STD Delphi and MIB2 HIGH Harman units!** ⚠️
+⚠️ **This toolbox version is only compatible with MIB STD2 PQ/ZR Technisat/Preh units and is NOT COMPATIBLE with MIB2 STD Delphi and MIB2 HIGH Harman units!** ⚠️

 ## Disclaimer
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGE OF YOUR UNIT.
 YOU ARE DOING EVERYTHING AT YOUR OWN RISK!
 READ THIS README, USE YOUR BRAIN AND BE CAREFUL!